 Rosa Parks Library and Museum

-Rosa Parks Library and Museum This tribute to the "Mother of the Civil Rights Movement" honors Rosa Parks, the African-American woman who, in 1955, sparked the civil rights movement by refusing to give her bus seat to a white man.
-The museum helps visitors relive this tumultuous era with a video, artifacts, historical documents, a lifesize statue of Rosa Parks and a replica of the bus in which she sat that day.
-Rosa Parks Museum and Children's Wing 220 Montgomery St. Montgomery, AL 36104 State-of-the-art museum depicting events that started the bus boycott and early Civil Rights movement.
-Interactive, multi-media presentation.
-Affiliate of Troy State University. .
-Attraction type History Museums Distance 0.7 miles from city center
+The Rosa Parks Library and Museum is a tribute to the "Mother of the Civil Rights Movement."
+Rosa Parks was the African-American woman who, in 1955, sparked the civil rights movement by refusing to give her bus seat to a white man.
+The museum helps visitors relive this tumultuous era with a video, artifacts, historical documents, a life-size statue of Ms. Parks and a replica of the bus in which she sat that day.

 Montgomery Museum of Fine arts